University of Florida, History

 |Location:||Florida, United States|

-The Department of History at the University of Florida in the College of Liberal Arts and Sciences invites applications for a nine-month, non-tenure-accruing position at the rank of Visiting Assistant Professor, beginning August 16, 2021 in the field of U.S. History.
-Applicants will have a Ph.D. or complete the Ph.D. by August 15, 2021.
-The salary is competitive and commensurate with qualifications and experience, and includes a full benefits package.
+The Department of History at the University of Florida, College of Liberal Arts and Sciences invites applications for a full-time, nine-month, tenure-accruing position at the rank of Assistant Professor, beginning August 16, 2022, in Native American History.
+Applicants should have completed a Ph.D. in History or a related field by August 15, 2022.
+The salary is competitive and commensurate with qualifications and experience and includes a full benefits package.

 All candidates for employment are subject to a pre-employment screening which includes a review of criminal records, reference checks, and verification of education.